 Upon completion of the Educational Leadership or the Administration and Supervision Certificate, students will receive a transcript endorsement from the University that allows for students to apply for the Admin I certification through MSDE.
 If students are interested in Admin II, please contact MSDE.

 Can I complete the internship/practicum within my own school setting?

 Yes, both the internships and practicum can be completed within your own school setting.
 For further information, please contact the recruitment team.

 Does Loyola accept transfer of credit?

 Yes.
 Admitted students only are eligible to have their transcripts evaluated for transfer of credit.
 For degree programs you can transfer in up to 9 credits = 3 classes, and for the certificate programs up to 3 credits = 1 class.

 Request More Information

-Not ready to apply?
+Have questions or not ready to apply just yet?
 Sign up to receive important information about the School of Education at Loyola, cohort programs and options, scholarships, financial aid, and payment plans.